cookiecutter/cookiecutter-django/{{cookiecutter.repo_name}}/README.rst

 Deployment
 ----------

 We providing tools and instructions for deploying using Docker and Heroku.
-Dokku is also an option, but doesn't have the same amount of support.

 Heroku
 ^^^^^^